Pillow Talk: Plot

-Jan Morrow is a successful, self-reliant interior decorator in New York City in the late 1950s.
-She lives alone and claims to be quite happy when questioned on that subject by her drunken housekeeper, Alma.
-The only irritant in her life is the party line that she shares with Brad Allen, a talented, creative Broadway composer and playboy who lives in a nearby apartment building.
-She is unable to obtain a private phone line because the telephone company has been overwhelmed by the recent demand for new phone lines in the area.
+Jan Morrow is an interior decorator in New York City.
+She lives alone and claims to be happy when questioned on that subject by her drunken housekeeper, Alma.
+The only irritant in her life is the party line that she shares with Brad Allen, a Broadway composer and playboy who lives in a nearby apartment building.
+She cannot obtain a private phone line for her business, which she runs from home, because the telephone company has been overwhelmed by recent demand for new phone lines.

 Jan and Brad, who have only ever "met" on the telephone, develop a feud over the use of the party line.
-Brad is constantly using the phone to chat with one young woman after another, singing to each of them an "original" love song supposedly written just for her, though he only changes the name or language he sings in.
-Jan and Brad bicker over the party line, with Brad suggesting that the single Jan is jealous of his popularity.
+Brad constantly uses the phone to chat with one young woman after another, singing to each of them an "original" love song supposedly written just for her, though he only changes the name or language he sings in.
+Jan needs the line for work and tries to make him more considerate.
+Brad suggests that the single Jan is jealous of his popularity and has a problem in 'the bedroom department'.
+He charms the telephone inspector who is sent to investigate Jan's complaint.
+Later, Brad and Jan agree to share the phone line on alternate half hours.

-One of Jan's clients is millionaire Jonathan Forbes, who repeatedly throws himself at her to no avail.
+One of Jan's clients is millionaire Jonathan Forbes, who repeatedly asks her to marry him.
+She refuses.
 Unknown to Jan, Jonathan is also Brad's old college buddy and his current Broadway benefactor.
+Jonathan makes Brad aware of his latest love interest and Brad realises this must be his feuding partner.
+He is intrigued.

-One evening in a nightclub, Brad finally sees Jan dancing and learns who she is.
-Attracted to her, he fakes a Texan accent and invents a new persona: Rex Stetson, a wealthy Texas rancher.
-He succeeds in wooing Jan, and the pair begin seeing each other regularly.
-Jan cannot resist bragging about her new beau on the phone to Brad, while Brad teases Jan by having "Rex" show an interest in effeminate things, thereby implying "Rex's" homosexuality.
+One evening in a nightclub, Brad sees Jan dancing and learns who she is.
+Attracted to her, he fakes an accent and invents a new persona: Rex Stetson, a wealthy Texan rancher.
+He succeeds in wooing Jan, in part because he has Brad make insinuations that he can then work to Rex's favour.
+For example, Brad suggests Rex will stop by his hotel room on their date and try to seduce her; when Rex does this but only shows Jan the view, she thinks he is a perfect gentleman.
+When Jan brags to Brad about this, he suggests Rex may be gay.
+This leads Jan to question Rex about his attraction to her, thereby allowing him to kiss her.